« View All Posts

 injection foam insulation | spray foam insulation | FAQ | existing home insulation

-You know about the benefits of foam insulation for your home, but you still have questions on whether the material can create an airtight house that is too tight.
+You know about the benefits of foam insulation for your home, but you still have questions about whether the material can create an airtight house that is too tight.

-Your top concern is can a house be sealed too tightly, which could impact air quality and humidity.
+Your top concern is whether a house can be sealed too tightly, which could impact air quality and humidity.
+While very rare, this can happen when the home's building envelope is air sealed with foam insulation.

 When building a new home, it will need to be insulated.
-The builder you hired will call in a Heating, Ventilation, and Air Conditioning (HVAC) contractor to perform a Manual J test.
+The builder you hired will call in an HVAC (Heating, Ventilation, and Air Conditioning) contractor to perform a Manual J test.

 This test will determine the HVAC sizing with foam insulation your new house needs.